GovCompass

 human-in-the-loop

-Oversight configuration where a human approves or decides each case the system recommends — fitting high-stakes individual decisions, and meaningful only with authority, information and time.
+Oversight configuration where a human approves or decides each case the system recommends.
+It fits high-stakes individual decisions and is meaningful only with authority, information and time.

 human-on-the-loop

-Oversight configuration where humans monitor operation and intervene by exception — fitting high-volume systems where per-case review is impossible.
+Oversight configuration where humans monitor operation and intervene by exception.
+It fits high-volume systems where per-case review is impossible.

 I